ksaaskil/introduction-to-property-based-testing/README.md

 ### What you lose in targeted PBT

 - Complex data generators (recursive)
-- Gathering metrics
-- Stateful testing
+- Stateful tests
+- Generator metrics
-- Shrinking
+- Shrinking (at least partially)
 - Variations in data

+### What you gain

+- Generates data made for the problem at hand
+- Can generate data not found with traditional generators
+- Can replace complex generators
+  - Simplifies generating, for example, unbalanced trees

 ### "Who's a good boy" a.k.a. how to give treats to generators